 Chun-Yen Sung E-MAIL, Biophysics, July 2019-

-Education: BS in B.S. in Power Mechanical Engineering, M.S. in Institute of Nanoengineering and Microsystems, National Tsing Hua University (NTHU), Hsinchu, Taiwan
+Education: BS in Power Mechanical Engineering, M.S. in Institute of Nanoengineering and Microsystems, National Tsing Hua University (NTHU), Hsinchu, Taiwan

 About: I come from Taiwan and earned my master and bachelor degree from National Tsing Hua University.
 Inspired by observations of distinctive cellular responses through smallscale architectures in my previous experiences, I have always aimed to develop biomedical tools in my research career.
 My research interest includes cellular biomechanics, microfluidics, micro/nanofabrication, and biomolecular devices.
 I would like to use my mechanical engineering background to investigate the impact of mechanical forces on the segmentation clock in individual cells in zebrafish.

 Education: BS in Physics, University of California, Santa Cruz

 About: Hello, My name is Jesse.
 I was born and raised in Los Angeles, California.
 I received my bachelors in physics from the University of California, Santa Cruz.
 I am part of the 2018-2019 PREP cohort and have joined Dr. Yang's lab to learn more about the interdisciplinary field of biophysics.
 After the PREP, I will be applying to PhD Physics or Biophysics programs.
 On my free time, I enjoy hiking and cooking.

 Education: LSA Honors Program in Physics, University of Michigan